Actions of monoidal categories and representations of Cartan type Lie algebras: Conclusion

 \section{Conclusion}

 We introduce the notions of weak representations of Lie-Rinehart algebras and admissible representations of Leibniz pairs.
 By using crossed homomorphisms between Lie algebras, we construct two actions of the monoidal category of representations of Lie algebras on the category of weak representations of Lie-Rinehart algebras and the category of admissible representations of Leibniz pairs respectively.
-In particular, the corresponding bifunctors, called the generalized Shen-Larsson bifunctors, unify and generalize various constructions of modules over certain Cartan type Lie algebras.
-New representations of some Lie algebras are also constructed using the generalized Shen-Larsson bifunctors.
-To better understand crossed homomorphisms and the generalized Shen-Larsson bifunctors, we also give a systematic study of deformations and cohomologies of crossed homomorphisms.
+In particular, the corresponding bifunctors, called the actions of monoidal categories, unify and generalize various constructions of modules over certain Cartan type Lie algebras.
+New representations of some Lie algebras are also constructed using the actions of monoidal categories.
+To better understand crossed homomorphisms and the actions of monoidal categories, we also give a systematic study of deformations and cohomologies of crossed homomorphisms.

 There are some natural questions worthy to be considered in the future: \begin{itemize} \item[{\rm(i)}] Whether the bifunctors $F_H$ and $\huaF_H$ preserve certain properties of representations.
 For example, when $F_H(V,M) $ and $\huaF_H(V,M)$ are simple if both $V$ and $M$ are simple?